What we support

 After the fall of the Iron Curtain at the beginning of the 1990s, the Landis & Gyr Foundation played a major role in establishing the Institutes for Advanced Study in Hungary, Romania and Bulgaria.
 Today, the Foundation supports the New Europe College (NEC) in Bucharest, together with the Swiss federal government and in association with the University of St. Gallen as well as other Western European foundations.
 Through this work, the Foundation actively fosters inner-European dialogue in the humanities and promotes relations between Eastern and Western Europe.

-Moreover, for the past 15 years, the Foundation has regularly invited humanities scholars, authors, translators and artists from (South-)Eastern Europe to take part in a residential fellowship programme in Zug.
+Moreover, for the past 20 years, the Foundation has regularly invited authors, translators, scientists and artists from East-Central and Southeast European to take part in a residency program in Zug.

 Another focus of the Foundation’s activities is the promotion of cultural and artistic projects in Switzerland that deal with contact to and integration of people from foreign cultures.
 The emphasis is placed on projects that strengthen the peaceful co-existence of different cultures in Switzerland and that thus have a positive impact on solidarity in society.
 Interactive, participative elements in a project are an important factor in the selection process.